 No one living in cold climates needs reminding that February is a tough time for gardeners.
-In February, social media is filled with photographs of summer dahlias, seed sowing, and an unspoken agreement not to focus on the grey, cold weather outside.
+You can’t escape photographs of dahlias and seed sowing on social media.
+It seems everyone is trying to escape the cold, grey weather.

 But February is not without its treasures.
-After all, February has some of the best sunrises (if you are awake early enough to enjoy them).
-No other time in the garden provides the gardener a better opportunity to see the “bones” or structure of the garden.
+February has some of the best sunrises (if you are awake early enough to enjoy them).
+It’s the perfect opportunity to see the “bones” or structure of the garden.

 Thoughts About the Winter Garden

-While I’m not immune to wishing for spring’s quick arrival and the return of the garden season, I have learned to appreciate the winter garden.
+While I’m not immune to winter’s gloomy hold, I have learned to appreciate the winter garden.

 Let me share a few photographs that I took this morning to show you how things are holding up this season.